 Don't Press Send Too Often

-Our team recommends sending 1-2 broadcast push messages per week and 1-2 push messages to at least one tag per week.
+Try 1-2 broadcast push messages per week and 1-2 push messages to at least one tag per week.

-Consider What Time It Is
+Consider What Time it is

-Some great times to send push messages are mid-day (to catch them during their lunch break!), or right after work as they're beginning to wind down for the day.
+Some great times to send push messages are mid-day (to catch them during their lunch break!) or right after work as they're beginning to wind down for the day.

 Use Words to Motivate